 The power plant consisted of several reactors.
-It was situated north of Kiev, in Ukraine, close to the Belarus border.
+It was situated north of Kyiv, in Ukraine, close to the Belarus border.
 The operators took immediate action to curb the fires and limit the disaster.
 36 hours after the first explosion Soviet authorities ordered the complete evacuation of 49,000 inhabitants from the town of Pripyat, only a couple kilometres from the plant.
 A few days later another 68,000 evacuated the town of Chernobyl.
 Over the years the total of permanently resettled persons amounted to 350,000.

 However, the disaster itself and the subsequent nuclear fallout resulted in very few fatalities.
 Certainly, Soviet Union authorities at that time were not particularly open about what had happened.
 Nonetheless, the accident could have been a lot worse.
 Read more.

 There is still an exclusion zone 30 km around the facility.
 All visits are checked at border posts, they only allow a few visits at a time and they allow nobody to set up long-term or permanent residencies.
 What the evacuees left behind in 1986 is still there, more or less untouched.
 It was into this zone I went in 2018.

 Dityatki Checkpoint (30 km)

-I had booked a ticket with an authorised agency in Kiev.
-Only a few operators are allowed to take visitors into the exclusion zone.
+I had booked a ticket with an authorised agency in Kyiv.
+Only a few operators are allowed to take visitors into the Chernobyl exclusion zone.
 Individual excursions without proper guides are prohibited.
 At this checkpoint we witnessed a rented car with foreigners being turned back.